junxit/us-congress-bills-115/metadata.md

 - 2017-12-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-12-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote.
 - 2017-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2017-12-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.